Skip to Content

 disney cruise animators palate tables animation

-After we had finished our food, the animations came to life and danced around the restaurant.
-It was really clever and fun and it was definitely the dining highlight of the cruise.
+After we had finished our food, our animations came to life and danced around the restaurant!
+It was really clever and fun – and, for me, was definitely the dining highlight of the cruise.

 Disney magic animators palate scren